Leadership, Marketing, Operations, Retention, Sales

 4 – Focus On Your Boutique Studio Reviews

 Eric mentioned that the majority of their customers at Off The Grid Fitness come from their Yelp reviews.
 And every single Yelp review they’ve been given is a 5 star rating.
-They’ve even made a point to focus on video testimonials from their members which is showcased in an awesome video on their website’s homepage.
+They’ve even made a point to focus on video testimonials from their members which is showcased in an awesome video on their YouTube Channel.
+This video is 6+ years old and way ahead of its time.
 All of this adds to credibility, retention in memberships, and the studio’s overall success.

 5 – Take Care Of Your Trainers